cyberflamingo/exobrain/a69bdaa3.md

 ```

 This time, `a << ' there'` results in **mutating the caller**, modifying the
-existing string, which is also pointed to by the variable `b`
+existing string, which is also pointed to by the variable `b`.

 Both `a` and `b` are pointing to the same thing.